xinity/dcos-docs-site/pages/1.13/overview/index.md

 ---
 layout: layout.pug
-navigationTitle:  Overview
+navigationTitle:  Understanding DC/OS
-title: Overview
+title: What Makes a Distributed Cloud Operating System
-menuWeight: 20
+menuWeight: 10
-excerpt: Getting started with DC/OS fundamentals
+excerpt: Learn about the concepts and industry best practices that are at the core of DC/OS.
 enterprise: false
 ---